Scrummy Lane

 Collage of 4 images showing how to cover cinnamon scrolls while rising, pour liquid over before baking, after baking and drizzling over the icing

-Here are the final 4 steps to achieving incredible quick and easy cinnamon scrolls!
+Here are the final 4 steps to achieving incredible quick and easy orange cinnamon rolls!
 Mmmm!

 Step 9: Heat the oven to its lowest setting.
 With my oven it’s 50C/120F, but if you can go as low as 30C/90F.
 Then turn the oven OFF.
 This is very important!
 Cover the dish of rolls loosely with aluminium foil and place them inside the oven and close the door.
 Leave them there for around 20 minutes.
 They’ll begin to rise/expand.
 Not too much, but you’ll see a change.